qpdf/qpdf/manual/cli.rst

    These are left untouched regardless of the option.
 Future versions of qpdf may support additional filters.

-   Because the default value is ``generalized``, by default, when a stream is encoded using non-lossy filters that qpdf understands and is not already compressed using a good compression scheme, qpdf will uncompress the stream.
+   Because the default value is ``generalized``, qpdf's default behavior is to uncompress any stream that is encoded using non-lossy filters that qpdf understands.
 If ``--compress-streams=y`` is also in effect, which is the default (see :qpdf:ref:`--compress-streams`), the overall effect is that qpdf will recompress streams with generalized filters using flate compression, effectively eliminating LZW and ASCII-based filters.
    This is usually desirable behavior but can be disabled with ``--decode-level=none``.

    As a special case, streams already compressed with ``/FlateDecode`` are not uncompressed and recompressed.
 You can change this behavior